2010 American League Championship Series: Game 2

 Once again the Yankees starter, this time Phil Hughes, lasted only four innings.
 The Rangers' Elvis Andrus scored on a double steal in the bottom of the first inning.
 David Murphy's solo home run in the second and three straight two-out hits by Mitch Moreland, Elvis Andrus, and Michael Young made the score 3–0.

 Nelson Cruz hit a lead-off double off the right field wall in the bottom of the third and advanced to third base on Ian Kinsler's sacrifice bunt.
 Murphy and Bengie Molina's consecutive doubles increased the lead to five.

 Robinson Canó answered with a lead-off double off the center field wall in the top of the fourth.
 Canó advanced to third on a wild pitch.
 Colby Lewis struck out Nick Swisher and Jorge Posada, but surrendered an RBI single to Lance Berkman.
 Berkman's hard hit just passed first baseman Moreland's glove but Moreland recovered the ball and caught Berkman between first and second base.

 Cruz hit another lead-off double in the bottom of the fifth and scored on Kinsler's RBI triple.
 Hughes was then relieved by Joba Chamberlain.
 Chamberlain struck out Murphy and Molina, but surrendered an RBI single to Moreland.

 Canó hit a solo home run in the top of the sixth inning, but, despite having runners in scoring position the next three innings, the Yankees never scored again.

-This was the Rangers' first postseason home game win, and it also snapped a 10-game losing streak to the Yankees in postseason.
+This was the Rangers' first postseason home game win, and it also snapped a 10-game losing streak to the Yankees in postseason dating back to Game 2 of the 1996 ALDS.